Leading Edge International Research Group

 "Val, thanks for all your hard work and for all of your insights into this plot.
 It has been an interesting journey here and you have been a great part of that."

-The Leading Edge International Research Journal Online: The ultimate way to stay informed about what is happening on the planet, from an eclectic perspective.
-We endeavor to make it the best on the web.
-With the Leading Edge Research Journal Online, typically more than 1500+ news articles, videos and other items from 120+ sources are reviewed daily, allowing the selection and presentation of the most informative, relevant ongoing distillation which reflects significant changes in different areas (see left) which encompass all the changing dynamics on and off the planet.
+The Leading Edge International Research Journal Online: If you have a PC, this is the ultimate way to stay informed about what is happening.
+Typically more than 1500+ news articles, videos and other items from 120+ sources are reviewed daily, allowing the selection and, after analysis and relational aggregation, presentation of the most informative, relevant ongoing distillation which reflects significant changes in different areas (see left) which encompass all the changing dynamics on and off the planet.
 Furthermore, it embodies a relational analysis of ongoing dynamics which uncovers latent information and info relationships not usually realized.
 Having a eidetic memory for events and a creative drive to do this makes the website indispensable.
 We would enjoy your support.